sadab-halim/Complete-Interview-Preparation/CS Subjects/OOPS/Notes.md

     return 0;
 }
 ```
-### How constructor is different from a normal function?
-- Constructor has same name as the class itself
-- Default Constructors don’t have input argument however, Copy and Parameterized Constructors have input arguments
-- Constructors don’t have return type
-- A constructor is automatically called when an object is created.
-- It must be placed in public section of class.
-- If we do not specify a constructor, C++ compiler generates a default constructor for object (expects no parameters and has an empty body).

 ### Characteristics of the constructor:
 - The name of the constructor is the same as its class name.